As previously, this thread will be a place where I post (and occasionally respond to) various #administrivia issues.

 I reserve the right to discuss serious or heady topics.
 Some appreciate this, some not.
 Your response is your business.

-I'm hoping my own toots will regress to more typical topics and natture.
+I'm hoping my own toots will regress to more typical topics and nature.
 I fear that outside events may thwart this.
-While I'm not a slave to external events, I'm an active observeer and participant.
+While I'm not a slave to external events, I'm an active observer and participant.

 Thank you.